Last updated on February 6, 2024

 In English, by the way, the loop is a “loop”.
 If it rains, you start later and do a smaller loop.
 And if the pillion rider prefers to take a break in the city, that’s no problem either.
 Good idea?

 In the following, I have summarised the most beautiful motorbike circuits (loops) for you, which you can include in your round trip around the Irish island.
+You can easily look up all the places on Google Maps and plan your route there.

 How do I know them?
 From my own motorbike trips.
 We have our second home in Ireland and I run a motorbike rental business there, south of Dublin, in the summer months, see: www.easycruiser.tours.
 We also offer nice guest rooms (www.the-view-accommodation.ie).